puppetlabs/puppetdb/documentation/CONTRIBUTING.md

     $ ./ext/bin/test-config --set pgport 34335

-Once you've set the default pgport, you should be able to run the core tests like this:
+After you've set the default pgport, you should be able to run the core tests like this:

     $ ext/bin/boxed-core-tests -- lein test